-“I Am the Highway” was released in 2003 as a single off the self-titled debut album of rock supergroup Audioslave.
-The songโs meaning centers on breaking free from a one-sided relationship, and the lyrics are filled with metaphors that describe independence, disappointment, and reclaiming self-worth.
+Audioslave‘s “I Am the Highway” is an alternative rock song about breaking free from a one-sided relationship.
+The lyrics are filled with metaphors that describe independence, disappointment, and reclaiming self-worth.

-“I Am the Highway” Lyrics Meaning: Line by Line
+“I Am the Highway” Meaning: Line by Line

 Verse 1: Disappointment and Departure